 Dry vagina treatments

-Because a dry vagina makes sex painful, even thinking about sex can make you anxious and then you can start to fear sex.
-This can set up a negative 'pain cycle' where you fear sex, avoid sex, get frustrated and anxious and then sex is likely to hurt more.
-If this is happening, treat the physical symptoms first to reduce the pain and then the fear of pain during sex may also reduce.
+Because a dry vagina makes sex painful, even thinking about sex can make you anxious, and then you can start to fear sex.
+This can set up a negative 'pain cycle' where you fear sex, avoid sex, get frustrated and anxious, and then sex is likely to hurt more.
+If this is happening, treat the physical symptoms first to reduce the pain, and then the fear of pain during sex may also decrease.

-However, some women find even though they feel physically better after treatment, they still fear sex will hurt and they may become anxious even thinking about sexual activity.
+However, some women find that although they feel physically better after treatment, they still fear sex will hurt, and they might become anxious even thinking about sexual activity.
 This is common.
 If this happens to you, it can be helpful to:

 - learn and practise relaxation exercises

-- talk to a psychologist or sex therapist who specialises in sexual problems in women – you may only need 1 or 2 sessions, but understanding what you can do to help yourself and your partner in this situation may stop a problem becoming bigger
+- talk to a psychologist or sex therapist who specialises in sexual problems in women – you may need only one or two sessions, but understanding what you can do to help yourself and your partner in this situation may stop a problem becoming more serious.

 Libido at menopause